d0tTino/DeepThought-ReThought/docs/ci.md

    PYTHONPATH=src pytest
    ```

-Tests that require NATS will be skipped automatically if the server isn't
+Tests that depend on external services (NATS, Memgraph and Chroma) will be
+skipped automatically if those services aren't running.
+When started via the
-running, but full coverage requires JetStream to be available.
+Compose file the tests marked ``nats``, ``memgraph`` and ``chroma`` will run
+without additional configuration.

 ## Detecting Code Changes